blastomussa/crayon-python-sdk/readme.md

 inexperienced in C# to test Cloud IQ API calls with Python.

-**As of right now, this is a non-destructive test suite that _only provides the GET REST method._ PUT, POST, PATCH, and DELETE will be implemented later.**
+**As of right now, this is a non-destructive test suite that _only provides the GET REST method.
+DELETE is currently implemented and is being tested._
+PUT, POST, and PATCH will be implemented later.**

 ## Installation